-* Foreknowledge vs. the Necessary and Self-Existent Being: Any doctrine that claims that for God to be God He had to know you (the reader) from eternity past would make you too a necessary being and would undermine God Himself as a self-existent being.
+* Foreknowledge vs. the Necessary and Self-Existent Being: Any doctrine that claims that for God to be God He had to know you (the reader) from eternity past would make you too a necessary being (eternally necessary, that is, to reality) and would undermine God Himself as a self-existent being.
 Therefore, any such doctrine is false.
 See more at opentheism.org/aseity.

 I believe that God’s brain is like the infinite multiverse- that is, He can see all possible futures (with different people existing or not existing etc), but doesn’t know which one will happen until it happens.
 So He knows with specific detail down to the second anything that could ever happen, but doesn’t exactly know which of the infinite options it will be yet